klmcwhirter/pi-day-2024-with-py/README.md

 ## Overview

 In spirit, this is just a reimplementation of [pi-day-2021-with-py](https://github.com/klmcwhirter/pi-day-2021-with-py).
-But it is, oh, so more than that.
+But it is, oh, so much more than that.

 It uses [SolidJS](https://www.solidjs.com/) and [pyodide](https://pyodide.org/), and runs completely in the browser.